Strong Secrecy for Cooperative Broadcast Channels

-The projection of $\mathcal{C}^{(\mathrm{BBC})}_\mathrm{S}$ onto the plane $(R_1,R_2)$ for different values of $R_{12}$ is shown in Fig. \ref{FIG:blackwell_capacity}(a).
-For every $R_{12}\in\mathbb{R}_+$, the maximal achievable $R_1$ in $\mathcal{C}^{(\mathrm{BBC})}_\mathrm{S}$ equals 1 [bits/use] (while the corresponding $R_2$ is zero).
-The rate triple $(R_{12},1,0)$ is achieved by setting $\alpha=0$ and $\beta=\frac{1}{2}$ in the bounds in (\ref{EQ:region_BBC}).
+The projection of $\mathcal{C}^{(\mathsf{BW})}_\mathsf{S}$ onto the plane $(R_1,R_2)$ for different values of $R_{12}$ is shown in Fig. \ref{FIG:blackwell_capacity}(a).
+For every $R_{12}\in\mathbb{R}_+$, the maximal achievable $R_1$ in $\mathcal{C}^{(\mathsf{BW})}_\mathsf{S}$ equals 1 [bits/use] (while the corresponding $R_2$ is zero).
+The rate triple $(R_{12},1,0)$ is achieved by setting $\alpha=0$ and $\beta=\frac{1}{2}$ in the bounds in \eqref{EQ:region_BBC}.
 These probability values provide insight into the coding strategy that maximizes the transmission rate to User 1.
 Namely, the encoder chooses each channel input symbol uniformly from the set $\{1,2\}\subsetneq\mathcal{X}$.
 By doing so, Decoder 1 effectively sees a clean binary channel (by mapping every received $Y_1=0$ to the input symbol $X=2$) with capacity 1.
 Decoder 2, on the other hand, sees a flat channel with zero capacity since both $X=1$ and $X=2$ are mapped to $Y_2=1$.
 Thus, Decoder 2 has no information about the transmitted sequence, and therefore, strong secrecy is achieved while conveying one secured bit to Decoder 1 in each channel use.

-\begin{remark} An improved subchannel to the legitimate user does not enlarge the strong secrecy-capacity region.
-We illustrate this by considering the Blackwell-like PD-BC (PD-BBC) shown in Fig. \ref{FIG:blackwell}(b), where $\mathcal{Y}_1=\mathcal{X}$ and $Y_1=X$ ($\mathcal{Y}_2$ and the mapping from $\mathcal{X}$ to $\mathcal{Y}_2$ remain as in the BBC).
-Evaluating the strong secrecy-capacity region of the PD-BBC reveals that it coincides with $\mathcal{C}^{(\mathrm{BBC})}_\mathrm{S}$.
-This implies that the $Q_X$ that maximizes $R_1$ while keeping Decoder 2 ignorant of $M_1$ is $\alpha=0$ and $\beta=\frac{1}{2}$, which coincides with the input PMF that maximizes $R_1$ while transmitting over the classical BBC.
-Thus, to ensure secrecy over the PD-BBC, the encoder overlooks the improved channel to Decoder 1 and ends up not using the symbol $X=0$. \end{remark}
+\begin{remark}[Clean Channel to User 1 Does Not Help] An improved subchannel to the legitimate user does not enlarge the strong secrecy-capacity region.
+We illustrate this by considering the BW-like PD-BC shown in Fig. \ref{FIG:blackwell}(b), where $\mathcal{Y}_1=\mathcal{X}$ and $Y_1=X$ ($\mathcal{Y}_2$ and the mapping from $\mathcal{X}$ to $\mathcal{Y}_2$ remain as in the BW-BC).
+Evaluating the strong secrecy-capacity region of the BW-like PD-BC reveals that it coincides with $\mathcal{C}^{(\mathsf{BW})}_\mathsf{S}$.
+This implies that the $Q_X$ that maximizes $R_1$ while keeping Decoder 2 ignorant of $M_1$ has $\alpha=0$ and $\beta=\frac{1}{2}$, which coincides with the input PMF that maximizes $R_1$ while transmitting over the classic BW-BC.
+Thus, to ensure secrecy over the BW-like PD-BC, the encoder overlooks the improved channel to Decoder 1 and ends up not using the symbol $X=0$. \end{remark}